Hello, I would like to ask for information on ginseng extraction.

 - Instead of a spirulina, I already have a heating nest.

 - Frita is practically filled with dirks.
-Like alcohol, I used 60% pharmacy and I now use 40% old-fashioned (with aniseed silica).
+Like alcohol, I used 60% pharmacy and I now use 40% old-fashioned (it has aniseed silica).

 - I leave the extractor out of the rule for 4-5h.
 I use 30g of Siberian ginseng and 250ml of 40% alcohol.